 The MdS major is designed to combine the student’s choice of three interdisciplinary themes.
 Betty’s elementary education coursework from the 1950s transferred over to her current degree program, and she was able to satisfy the requirements for one of the three themes: applied technical/professional.
 As for the remaining themes, Betty chose to pursue arts/humanities and science/health science.
 One course at a time, she’s advancing toward earning the degree she’s dreamed of.

 “My goal is to graduate by the time I’m 85.
 That gives me four more years,” says Betty, who doesn’t intend to pursue a new career with her degree.
 She simply wants to enjoy the education and the accomplishment of knowing she finished the degree she started.
 “When I finish my degree, I’m going to have a big party,” she says.

 In the meantime, as she completes her degree, Betty has become an advocate for others to go back to school—no matter what their age is.

 “I think it’s fear of the unknown that stops people from going to college later in life,” Betty says.
 “I tell people I’m having a ball.
 It’s good to be back.
 I love being on campus.”

 Giving Thanks to Her Advisors

 Betty has had two academic advisors during her time at CCAPS pursuing her degree, both of whom have been integral to her motivation and pursuit of her degree.
-She wishes to acknowledge and thank Karolyn Redoute and Karen Moon for their support along her academic journey.
+She wishes to acknowledge and thank Karolyn Redoute (now retired) and Karen Moon for their support along her academic journey.